Western gall rust: Importance

-Pine-pine gall rust is especially important in areas containing large stands of pine species due to ability of the causal fungus to infect other pines without first infecting an alternate host.
-Pine-pine gall rust is economically significant because of its detrimental effects on lumber content, quality, and growth rate.
+Western gall rust is especially important in areas containing large stands of pine species due to ability of the causal fungus to infect other pines without first infecting an alternate host.
+Western gall rust is economically significant because of its detrimental effects on lumber content, quality, and growth rate.
 Though the disease is not known to wipe out entire stands, it can kill individual trees.
-Due to the density of trees within managed stands on tree farms the disease can be much more severe.
-Pine-pine gall rust is also an important disease for nursery owners growing pines to look out for because young trees and seedlings are particularly susceptible.
-Severe outbreaks in natural stands and plantations of P. contorta, P. ponderosa, P. banksiana, and P. sylvestris have been observed in regions of Canada.
+Due to the density of trees within managed stands on tree farms the disease can be much more severe. western gall rust is also an important disease for nursery owners growing pines to look out for because young trees and seedlings are particularly susceptible.
+Severe outbreaks in natural stands and plantations of Pinus contorta, P. ponderosa, P. banksiana, and P. sylvestris have been observed in regions of Canada.
 In the US, the most significant damage occurs in commercial stands of P. contorta in the Rocky Mountains.
 The disease is also significant due to its negative impact on the aesthetic quality of specimen trees in public gardens, arboretums, and residential areas.
-Christmas tree farms growing Pinus sylvestris, P. nigra, and P. ponderosa are also at high risk of infection.
-True epidemics of pine-pine gall rust are rare, occurring only in years when susceptible hosts, virulent pathogens, and proper environmental conditions are present simultaneously.
+Christmas tree farms growing P. sylvestris, P. nigra, and P. ponderosa are also at high risk of infection.
+True epidemics of western gall rust are rare, occurring only in years when susceptible hosts, virulent pathogens, and proper environmental conditions are present simultaneously.